saaspegasus/pegasus-docs/experimental/react-front-end.md

 To use the React front end's pages for these workflows, you can set `USE_HEADLESS_URLS = True` in your settings or environment variables.
 This will configure the [`HEADLESS_FRONTEND_URLS` setting](https://docs.allauth.org/en/dev/headless/configuration.html) to work with the built-in front end.

+## Deployment

+You will need to deploy your Django backend using any of the [standard deployment methods](../deployment/overview.md).

+The front end can be deployed anywhere that can hots static sites, including Cloudflare Pages, Netlify, or S3.

+Here is a rough guide for deploying to Cloudflare Pages:

+1. In the Cloudflare dashboard, visit "Workers & Pages" and click "Create"
+2. Under "pages", select the option to connect a Github repository.
+3. Pick your Pegasus Github repository.
+You may have to authenticate and provide access permissions.
+4. Fill in the following settings:
+  1. Build command: `npm run build`
+  2. Build output directory: `dist`
+  3. Root directory: `frontend
+  4. Add the following environment variables. *Note that the URLs should not end in slashes.*
+    1. `VITE_APP_BASE_URL: https://<your Django backend URL>`
+    3. `VITE_ALLAUTH_BASE_URL: https://<your Django backend URL>/_allauth/browser/v1`
+    2. `NODE_VERSION: 22.13.0`
+    4. `NPM_VERSION: 11.3.0`
+5. Click "Save and Deploy"

 ## Known Limitations

 This is an experimental feature meant to provide a starting point for building a standalone React front end against your Pegasus app.